VaibhavDabral11/Article-nodejs-project-/README.md

    $ npm init
 ```

-3. install prisma using this command in terimal.
+3. Install prisma using this command in terimal.
 ```ruby
    $ npm install prisma --save-dev
 ```

-4. install PrismaClient using this command in terimal.
+4. Install PrismaClient using this command in terimal.
 ```ruby
    $ npm install @prisma/client
 ```

-5. install mysql using this command in terimal.
+5. Install mysql using this command in terimal.
 ```ruby
    $ npm install mysql
 ```

-6. install squlite using this command in terimal.
+6. Install squlite using this command in terimal.
 ```ruby
    $ npx prisma init --datasource-provider sqlite
 ```

-7. install typescript using this command in terimal.
+7. Install typescript using this command in terimal.
 ```ruby $ npm init -y
    $ npm install typescript ts-node @types/node --save-dev
  ```

- 8. install mysql workbench using this website.
+ 8. Install mysql workbench using this website.
  ```ruby
     https://www.mysql.com/products/workbench/
  ```